Stage Management

 As a professional preparatory program, ECU follows Actors Equity Association rules in terms of rehearsal protocols.
 You’ll be in charge of vital production paperwork.
 You’ll generate reports.
 More than just knowing every piece of the puzzle, you’ll make certain that the pieces come together to support the production.
 You’ll be responsible for cast and crew safety.
 You’ll follow up from rehearsal reports to deliver answers regarding notes from the director.

-Before you graduate, you’ll earn six production credits on ECU/Loessin Playhouse productions, with ECU Storybook Theatre and on student projects.
+Before you graduate, you’ll earn between 4-6 production credits between the ECU/Loessin Playhouse, Theatre for Young Audiences, and student projects.

 You’ll be well prepared to begin a professional career in stage management.